Blog Post

 There are some examples of what good leadership has looked like so far in this pandemic.
 Creating the space to endure troubles, share triumphs, and reveal vulnerabilities as a team is vital to establishing the trust that’s needed in a crisis like this.

-Psychological safety helps healthcare teams ensure quality of care during the current crisis, and leaders can introduce a few simple practices and tools to quickly foster greater trust, even in stressful times.
+Psychological safety helps healthcare teams ensure quality care during crises.
+Leaders can use simple practices to quickly foster trust, even in stressful times

 View External ResourceDownload PDF